LaurentNevou/Q_kp_multiband_ZB/README.md

 # Q_kp_multiband_ZB
 Computes the electronic band structure of bulk ZB semiconductor with various k.p models.

-A database of the most common semiconductor II-V and II-VI is provided and can be adjusted.
+A database of the most common semiconductor III-V and II-VI is provided and can be adjusted.

 Various models are available: